Stanton, Buxton lead AL over NL in 9th straight All-Star win

-LOS ANGELES (AP) — Giancarlo Stanton homered in a sweet spot in his Dodger Stadium homecoming at the All-Star Game, with 50 family and friends in the stands where he watched games as a youngster.
+LOS ANGELES (AP) — Giancarlo Stanton homered into an especially sweet spot in his Dodger Stadium homecoming at the All-Star Game, putting his name alongside some of the sluggers he loved watching from the left field seats as a kid.

 Byron Buxton followed with another drive and the American League won its ninth straight Midsummer Classic, beating the National League 3-2 on Tuesday night.

+AL manager Dusty Baker reminded his team of the winning streak before the game.

+“We had to hold it down for him and keep it going,” Stanton said.

-Fans rooting for a tie score after nine innings so they could see a first-time home run derby decide it instead of extra innings didn’t get their wish.
+Fans rooting for a tie score after nine innings so they could see a first-time home run derby decide the winner instead of extra innings didn’t get their wish.

 Instead, the back-to-back homers in the fourth inning were the difference as the AL boosted its overall edge to 47-43-2.

+Stanton and his father, Mike, would sit out there after buying tickets off scalpers for whatever price they could afford.

-“My pops took me to my first Dodger game, showed me how to have love for this game and now we’re here,” the New York Yankees slugger said on the field.
+“My Pops took me to my first Dodger game, showed me how to have love for this game and now we’re here,” the New York Yankees slugger said.
 “Look at us, it’s just incredible.”

+Despite his love for the home team, Stanton thrilled at seeing the visiting sluggers.

+“It was really the big boppers when they came into town,” he said.
+“I wanted to see (Mark) McGwire, (Sammy) Sosa and (Barry) Bonds, even if it was two at-bats.
+All that wraps around full circle.”

-Stanton was chosen the game's MVP, receiving the award from two-time MVP Steve Garvey and Billie Jean King, part of the Dodgers ownership.
-Stanton had 50 family and friends on hand.
+Stanton was chosen the game's MVP, receiving a glass bat engraved with his name from two-time MVP Steve Garvey and Billie Jean King, part of the Dodgers ownership.

 “It hasn’t fully sank in,” he said.
 “It’s going to be an amazing memory for all of our lives.”